WannesMalfait/Blender-shaders/src/mnode/basic_ops.md

 3. Add a `Multiply` node after the `Divide` node, and a `Subtract` node below the other `Subtract` nodes.
 Plug the `C` socket into the second input of the `Subtract` node and the `D` socket into the first input.
 Then plug the result of that into the second input of the `Multiply` node.
 4. Now just add an `Add` node after the `Multiply` node and plug the `C` socket into the second input.

+It is also be possible to use the `Multiply Add` node to combine the last two steps into one node.
+The way we did it makes the correspondence clearer between the steps we set at the beginning, and is thus preferable for educational purposes.

 ![Final setup](images/map_range4.png)